Signs of Hearing Loss

 What Can I Do to Prevent Further Hearing Loss?

 Loud noises create a large amount of stress on the mechanical parts in our ear that allow us to hear.
 In order to prevent further damage to your hearing, it is important to maintain healthy hearing hygiene.
 Limiting exposure to loud environments and noise is the number one way to maintain your hearing longevity.
 Consider reducing the amount of concerts, stadium sporting events, and movie theatres you attend to mitigate your risk.
 It is also important to be mindful of the volume settings one everyday electronics such as personal headphones/speakers, television, and radio.
 The amount of time spent around loud noises is just as consequently as the degree of loudness of a sound.
 Be mindful of how much time you spend in loud areas and remember that your ears also need to be able to rest and reset.
+Again, most continuous noise exposure affects our high pitches or frequencies first.
+High frequency hearing loss often leads to a gradual inability to discriminate sounds or understand certain voices.

 Certain professions are also at higher risk for developing hearing loss due to the nature of the work environment.
 It is important to keep in mind what noises you expose yourself to daily and how you can best adapt your life to maintain healthy hearing.
+Hearing protection is a vital part of hearing preservation and protection.

 What Should I Do If I Have Hearing Loss?

 If you suspect you have hearing loss, we recommend getting your hearing tested.
 You can take a free test in several places online, or you can get tested at a hearing center by an audiologist.
+Keep in mind, the results may be more difficult to interpret.

 If you have severe to profound hearing loss, we recommend you consult an audiologist.
 For your level of hearing loss, you may need a more advanced solution.